-The current technological solution to match users from origin to destination is crude at best.
-Companies tend to use the IP addresses of a click event or a web session and match them to the IP address of an app session.
+The current technological solution to measure users from origin to destination is crude at best.
+Companies tend to use the IP addresses of a click event or a web session and model them to the IP address of an app session.
 If there’s a match, it is assumed it’s the same user.

 The big issue: IP addresses are incredibly unreliable, and ~40% of the time, that matching assumption is incorrect because the user has changed IP addresses or shared wifi with multiple other users.